dmbf29/rails-api-tutorial/README.md

 ```

 ### Criteria Controller Action
-We don't actually have a criteria model so we're going to pull all of the criteria from our `cafe`s using the `.pluck` method.
+We don't actually have a criteria model so we're going to pull all of the criteria from our `cafe`s using the `.pluck` and `.flatten` methods.
 Then make sure we're not duplicating any using the `.uniq` method:
 ```
 def index
-  @criteria = Cafe.pluck(:criteria).uniq
+  @criteria = Cafe.pluck(:criteria).flatten.uniq
   render json: @criteria
 end
 ```

+We can test it out by visiting `/api/v1/criteria` in the browser which should return a JSON array of our criteria.